VarunPrajapati373/CoinX-Java-BlockChain/README.md

-# NoobCoin - A Simple Cryptocurrency
+# CoinX - A Simple Cryptocurrency

-NoobCoin is a basic implementation of a cryptocurrency using Java.
+CoinX is a basic implementation of a cryptocurrency using Java.
 This project is part of a tutorial to help developers understand the fundamentals of blockchain, cryptographic signatures, transactions, and wallets.

 ## Features

 - **Blockchain**: A simple, verifiable blockchain that stores transactions.
 - **Wallets**: Generates Elliptic Curve KeyPairs for public and private keys.
 The public key serves as the address, while the private key is used for signing transactions.
-- **Transactions**: Includes inputs and outputs, enabling the transfer of NoobCoins between wallets.
+- **Transactions**: Includes inputs and outputs, enabling the transfer of CoinXs between wallets.
 Transactions are signed and verified using cryptographic signatures.
 - **Merkle Root**: Used for efficient transaction verification within blocks.
-- **Genesis Block**: The first block that initializes the blockchain and releases NoobCoins to a specified wallet.
+- **Genesis Block**: The first block that initializes the blockchain and releases CoinXs to a specified wallet.

 ## Getting Started